 freedom db "You're free!", 00h

 There are only 3 new sections of code in this from the previous document’s examples.
 The code below (NEW 1) is the code that we need to load up more data from the floppy drive into memory.
 The important interrupt here to note is the int 13h interrupt.
 This will take the arguments provided and load up data as specified.
-Technically this operation could fail, so you’d want to run it a few times upon failure to be sure (resetting the disk with AH=00h between attempts).
+Technically this operation could fail, so you would want to run it a few times upon failure to be sure (resetting the disk with AH=00h between attempts).

-At this point we have loaded some more code into memory and are ready to jump to it; this brings us to .
-Here we don’t simply do jmp 7E00h because the assembler will assume that is an offset from our current position in code, so we’ll do a little trick by pushing the address onto the stack, and then calling ret which will pop an address from the stack and jump to it.
+At this point we have loaded some more code into memory and are ready to jump to it; this brings us to (New 2).
+Here we do not simply do jmp 7E00h because the assembler will assume that is an offset from our current position in code, so we will do a little trick by pushing the address onto the stack, and then calling ret which will pop an address from the stack and jump to it.

-Lastly we have which is a simple piece of code that will just print the string “You’re free!” to the screen.
+Lastly, we have (New 3) which is a simple piece of code that will just print the string “You’re free!” to the screen.
 WARNING!
 We are using call print here; the assembler may choose to use the relative offset to call the routine.
 If yo u are working in another file, or even this file in the future, I’d handle that a little differently using the assembler tools for addressing.
 It could be that we load the new sectors from the floppy to some memory that is not directly consecutive with the boot code, so then the relative address would be incorrect.

 At this point you should see the new print when you build and run!